Mr-McCurdy/curriculum/subjects/mathematics/statistics/probability.md

    P(A) = 1 - P(\text{no shared birthday})
    $$

-**Answer:** The exact probability would require further computation, but $ P(A) $ gives the probability that at least two people share the same birthday.
+**Answer:** The exact probability would require further computation, but $P(A)$ gives the probability that at least two people share the same birthday.

 ---